zadium/Blender_OpenSIM/ImportAndRig.md

 Import the mesh you want to rig, scale and move as you like

-Make your mesh faced to Y- , this help you to use mirror bones that need this direction, armature mirror works only in X axis
+Make your mesh faced to Y- , this help you to use mirror bones that need this direction, **armature mirror works only in X axis**

 Apply rotations and scales (all)

 ## Bones

-You can use it from the [SL Bento](https://wiki.secondlife.com/wiki/Project_Bento_Resources_and_Information) site or Onigiri/Bento Buddy
+You can use it from the [SL Bento](https://wiki.secondlife.com/wiki/Project_Bento_Resources_and_Information)

 We provide blender file to use, it is based on original files above, try to use: